vrathikshenoy/bloom/README.md

-Certainly!
-Here's a polished `README.md` for your [bloom](https://github.com/vrathikshenoy/bloom) project, designed to clearly guide users through setup and usage:

----

 # 🌸 Bloom

 **Bloom** is a full-stack web application combining a Flask backend with a Next.js frontend.
 The project is organized into two main directories: